 return self.heap[parent_index]

-Heaps come in two fundamental forms: min heaps and max heaps.
-In a min heap, parent nodes must be smaller than their children, making them perfect for finding the smallest element quickly, like in task scheduling where lower numbers mean higher priority.
-In a max heap, parent nodes must be larger than their children, making them ideal for applications that need quick access to the largest element, such as maintaining high scores in a game.
+Heaps come in two flavors: min heaps and max heaps.
+In a min heap, parents must be smaller than their children, so the smallest element sits at the root.
+This is handy for task scheduling, where lower numbers mean higher priority.
+In a max heap, parents must be larger than their children, so the largest element is the one you can grab quickly.
+Think tracking high scores in a game.

-Adding new elements to a heap is like finding someone’s place in a family photo where everyone must stand behind their parents .
-When we add a new element, we first put it at the end of the heap (bottom-right of the tree) and then let it bubble up to its correct position.
-This process maintains both the structure and order properties of the heap.
+Adding an element to a heap is like finding your place in a family photo where everyone has to stand behind their parents.
+We first put the new element at the end of the heap (the bottom-right of the tree) and then let it bubble up to its correct spot.
+This keeps both the structure and order properties intact.

 class MinHeap: